 Rivadavia et al. (2003) did a huge DNA study

 on Drosera species.
 In my mind it wasn't huge enough because it is missing some key species, but it did provide interesting results.
-I did a similar analysis in 2010 from publicly available data including all the data used by Rivadavia et. al. The results are on the Drosera Phylogeny page.
+I did an analysis in 2010 from publicly available data including all the data used by Rivadavia et al (2003).
+The results are on the Drosera Phylogeny page.

 It is clear from Rivadavia's data that one or more relatively primitive Drosera migrated probably from Australia (and/or Antarctica) to the northern hemisphere via Asia.
 Separate migrants went to South America and to Africa relatively recently, possibly during the Miocene although it could be later.
 South America and North America subsequently exchanged a number of North America clade species back and forth.